 It’s important to remember that the Age Pension is designed to provide a ‘safety net’ if you don’t have enough super or other financial resources to provide an adequate retirement income.
 The Age Pension works in conjunction with super.

-The amount of support you receive is determined by the results of these tests.
+The amount of support you could receive is determined by the results of these tests.
 The total balance of your super or Retirement Income Pension account will be taken into consideration in this test.

 To qualify for the CSHC, you need to meet eligibility requirements.